-world’s largest brands
+From the world’s largest brands

-the boutique down the street, I translate insights into creative that
+real estate, hospitality and healthcare, I translate insights into creative that

 Advertisement for an 8 oz can of Pepsi soda with colorful bubbles and the slogan 'Have a wee taste - of mighty refreshment.' and the tagline 'It's gonna be big.'